simeononsecurity/simeononsecurity.ch/content/articles/change-management-cyber-security-enhancing-resilience-evolving-landscape/index.en.md

 ### 5. Communicate and Collaborate

 **Effective communication and collaboration** play a vital role in successful change management.
-To ensure smooth implementation and minimize resistance, it is crucial to keep all stakeholders well-informed about upcoming changes, their purpose, and potential impact.
+To ensure smooth implementation and minimize resistance, you need to keep all stakeholders well-informed about upcoming changes, their purpose, and potential impact.
 Here are some important considerations for communication and collaboration:

 1. **Stakeholder Engagement:** Identify and engage all relevant stakeholders, including IT teams, business units, and senior management.
 Communicate with them about the planned changes, their objectives, and the benefits they bring. **Encourage active participation** and provide opportunities for stakeholders to ask questions and share their concerns.
 This helps in building a shared understanding and garnering support for the changes.